pranamg/PythonInExcel/docs/06-Visualization_02-Distribution Plots (Histogram, Box Plot, KDE).md

-Okay, let's move on to **Visualization - 2.
-Distribution Plots (Histogram, Box Plot, KDE)**.
+**Visualization - 2.
+Distribution Plots (Histogram, Box Plot, KDE)**

-These plots are essential for understanding the shape, spread, and central tendency of your numerical data, as well as identifying potential outliers.
+Distribution plots provide essential insights into the shape, spread, and central tendency of numerical data, while helping identify potential outliers.
+This guide demonstrates how to create and interpret these statistical visualizations.

-Your `piplist.txt` includes `pandas`, `numpy`, `seaborn`, and `matplotlib`, which are the perfect tools for creating these visualizations.
+Based on [`piplist.txt`](./README.md) output, you should have `pandas`, `numpy`, `seaborn`, and `matplotlib` to create professional-quality distribution plots.

 **Step 1: Generate Sample Data for Distribution Plots**